davideluque/nemid/README.md

 ## Usage

-This gem implements two main modules:
+This gem implements the following modules:

 - `Authentication:` generate client initialization parameters and response handling.

 - `PIDCPR:` match PID to a CPR number.
 Match and translation are available only to selected service providers.

+- `OCSP:` use this if you want to manually perform an OCSP request.

 ### Authentication::Parameters